Skip to main content

 The Jopie Huisman Museum is dedicated to the life and works of the Frisian master painter, Jopie Huisman.
 His body of work very much reflects the human touch.
 We can recognise his love of nature, his compassion and also his capacity to add value to minor, modest and discarded objects.
 Jopie was also known as a narrator of amusing anecdotes, often a little embellished.
 Jopie transports you into his world and lets you share his passions.

-Visit the museum2/ The Wild Lions fountain – Cornelia Parkerm
+2/ The Wild Lions fountain – Cornelia Parkerm

 The lions that have graced the coat of arms of Workum for many centuries, played a leading role in this fountain, one of the 11Fountains project.
 While the city arms lions are intended to be awe-inspiring, the artist has given these beasts a healthy dose of British humour.
 Like playful cats, they form a heart of water through which you can see the city, while they roar: “Look at our city.”

-Read more about the fountain3/ Sint Gertrudis church
+Read more about the fountain

 The beautiful Market Square 'De Merk' in Workum - where you'll also find the Waag weighing house and the old City Hall - is home to the largest late-Gothic church of Friesland.
 Here, you'll find a unique collection of decorative funeral biers.
 This church welcomes thousands of tourists each year, attracted by these intriguing funeral biers used for transport of coffins during the funeral.
 The decorative painting or lack thereof says a great deal about long-forgotten lives.

-Visit Sint Gertrudis church4/ Museum Warkums Erfskip
+Visit Sint Gertrudis church

 Experience Workum from the Weigh House.
 Models and stories take you through the history of this Eleven Cities town.
 Also take a look in the attic.
 There you can time travel with the old letters of Workumer skipper Huijte Fookles.
 Do you recognise yourself in them?

-Visit museum Warkums Erfskip6/ HISTORIC TOWNSCAPE
+Visit museum Warkums Erfskip

 Admire the beautifully preserved facades on the Noard.
 These stately merchant houses used to stand along the water of the Wymerts.
 Especially the building called Sleeswijckhuis on Noard no. 5 is often photographed.
 The unorthodox combination of a stepped gable and a pilastered gable is striking.
 The pilasters are richly decorated with arabesques.